-4.2.1 Individual Profiles
+4.2.1 Individual profiles

 As field work was conducted twice, in 2012 and 2013, and the rainy season during 2013 was much wetter, the depth of the groundwater table was significantly different each year: at the beginning of August 2012 the water table was 2 m below the surface, whereas at the end of July 2013 it was at a depth of 1 m.
-Detailed profile descriptions are summarized in Figure 4.
+Detailed profile descriptions are summarized in Fig. 4.

 All profiles share some pedogenic characteristics, but in general they differ remarkably in a number of aspects.
 All profiles show intense mottling, typical of hydromorphic processes.
 The iron mottles are soft, up to 1.5 cm in diameter and the colour varies between yellow and orange, which usually indicates the presence of goethite and lepidocrocite, typically formed in waterlogged soils (Cornell and Schwertmann, 2003).
-Black mm-scale manganese concretions were also observed.
+Black millimetre scale manganese concretions were also observed.
 Hydromorphy is present, on average, up to 35 cm below the top of the ridge, but there is no clear boundary.
 Manganese concretions tend to accumulate at the upper limits of the hydromorphic affected layers.
-The depth of this diffuse boundary slightly differs from field to field and is indicated with a blue line in Figure 4.
+The depth of this diffuse boundary slightly differs from field to field and is indicated with a blue line in Fig. 4.
 With regards to the canals, the profiles can generally be divided into two major layers: the infilling of the canal after the construction of the fields and the undisturbed sediments below.
 This sharp boundary can be clearly recognized due to the brown infilled canals contrasting with the yellowish sediments below.
 This boundary is always present around 30-50 cm depth (Fig. 4).
-With regards to the texture, all profiles differ remarkably (Fig. 5 and Tab.
-1) and distinctive characteristics were observed for each field.
+With regards to the texture, all profiles differ remarkably (Fig. 5 and Table 1) and distinctive characteristics were observed for each field.

-Field 1.
-Soil texture in Field 1 is mainly loam-silty loam.
-Particle size decreases towards the bottom, ranging from 52% to only 27% of sand.
-During the excavation two small pieces of burnt earth were found.

-Fields 2 and 3.
-The soil in these fields is relatively coarse in texture, ranging from sand to sandy loam, with 65-90% sand and only 1.5-8 % clay.
+- Field 1: soil texture in Field 1 is mainly loam-silty loam.
+Particle size decreases towards the bottom, ranging from 52 % to only 27 % of sand.
+During the excavation two small pieces of burnt earth were found. - Fields 2 and 3: the soil in these fields is relatively coarse in texture, ranging from sand to sandy loam, with 65- 90% sand and only 1.5-8% clay.
 Particle size increases towards the bottom of the fields, from sand to sandy loam.
-Both profiles comprise a ferruginous yellow-orange continuous line (Fig. 4, Ridge 2).
+Both profiles comprise a ferruginous yelloworange continuous line (Fig. 4, Ridge 2).
 This line originates at the boundary of the infilling of the canal, following the topography of the field about 40 cm below the surface, and disappears towards the top/middle of the ridge.
 One charcoal piece (diameter 5 mm) was extracted from the ridge of Field 2 at a depth of 80 cm.
-Beneath the canal of Field 2 a palaeosol (Palaeosol I), recognisable by its dark brown colour, was found at a depth of 270 cm using a hand auger (Tab.
-2).
+Beneath the canal of Field 2 a palaeosol (Palaeosol I), recognisable by its dark brown colour, was found at a depth of 270 cm using a hand auger (Table 2). - Field 4: the soil here has the finest texture of all raised fields, ranging from silt to silty loam.
+There is a signif-